-The resident will spend time in central pharmacy and the sterile products preparation areas to learn the responsibilities and distribution process.
-The resident will also undergo Cerner training, gain exposure to LRH inpatient formulary, P&T approved pharmacy protocols, and order verification problem resolution.
+The resident will undergo formal orientation to the residency program in addition to LRH, including training in Cerner to gain comfort performing order verification and navigating the medical record.
+This will permit exposure to LRH inpatient formulary, P&T approved pharmacy protocols, and order verification problem resolution.
 Throughout this experience the resident will participate in the discussion of various clinical topics and begin working on required MUE and research projects.